-Form 51-102F1 Management's Discussion & Analysis for the year ended June 30, 2012
+Form 51-102F1 Management's Discussion & Analysis for the six months ended December 31, 2012

-DATE: October 29, 2012
+DATE: February 25, 2013

-This Management's Discussion and Analysis ("MD&A") of Gold Bullion Development Corp. (the "Company") has been prepared by management as of October 29, 2012 and should be read in conjunction with the Annual Financial Statements for the year ended June 30, 2012 and related notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") of Gold Bullion Development Corp. (the "Company") has been prepared by management and should be read in conjunction with the Interim Condensed Financial Statements for the six months ended December 31, 2012 and related notes thereto and the Annual Consolidated Financial Statements for the year ended June 30, 2012 and related notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are stated in Canadian dollars unless otherwise indicated.